cookiejar/cookietemple/docs/available_templates.rst

 The advanced setup
 ++++++++++++++++++++++++++++++++++
-The advanced theme comes with a lot more functionality by default:
+The advanced theme comes with a lot more functionality by default (and can also be initialized with a full featured, nice frontend):

 1. It uses `FlaskSQL-Alchemy <https://flask-sqlalchemy.palletsprojects.com/en/2.x/>`_ and `FlaskMigrate <https://flask-migrate.readthedocs.io/en/latest/>`_ to setup a `SQLite <https://www.sqlite.org/index.html>`_ application for simple User Login.